Cheapest Washington County Heating Oil Price History

 Short Term Trends

-Washington’s overall oil consumption fluctuates yearly as winter conditions change.
-As the temperature outside gets more chilly, homes’ furnaces need to burn increasing amounts of heating oil to maintain a constant interior temperature.
+Washington’s overall heating oil consumption varies each year as winter conditions change.
+As the temperature outside dips, homes’ HVAC systems need to burn more and more oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Washington was 24.4°F, which was 4.2°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature